TamoghnoBhattacharya/Movie-Recommender/README.md

 3. Collaborative filtering matrix-factorization model-based

 Generates recommended movies for users based on previous ratings of movies (defined in the 'ratings' and 'user_ratings' files).
 Creates a user-movie rating matrix and decomposes it using scipy's sparse SVD then multiplies the decomposed matrices back together to generate the predicted ratings for each user.
 Movies with highest predicted ratings are recommended for a particular user.
 Read more about it [here](https://heartbeat.fritz.ai/recommender-systems-with-python-part-iii-collaborative-filtering-singular-value-decomposition-5b5dcb3f242b)

+4. Deep-learning user-movie embedding based

+The model is in development.

 ## Dataset